HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 ### While Developing

 1. You may need to run `npm run build` before you start, especially if it's your first time running Cashmere.
+2. After the initial `npm run build`, if a fresh build is needed you are not developing a new cashmere Bit component, you can run `npm run build:dev`.
-2. Run `npm start`.
+3. Run `npm start`.
 This will fire up the user guide website, and rebuild/reload when changes are made to the user guide site or the Cashmere library.
-3. To run locally in BrowserStack, run `npm run start-bs` and start up your local testing in BrowserStack.
+4. To run locally in BrowserStack, run `npm run start-bs` and start up your local testing in BrowserStack.
 Enter bs-local.com:4200 as your url.

+**Note**: There is a current known [build issue](https://github.com/HealthCatalyst/Fabric.Cashmere/issues/1750).
+After the initial npm run build is executed, executing it a subsequent time will break.
+If you need to run it again, you can either delete all `node_modules` folders (at the root and the ones under `projects/cashmere-examples`, `project/cashmere-bits`), rerun `npm i` and then run `npm run build`, or, you can simply run `npm run build:dev`.
+Subsequent runs of the build scripts are typically needed only for refreshing some usage guides, api pages, etc.

 ### Code Documentation